 A festival is held every year consisting of concerts, talks, demonstrations and various other activities.
 The varied programme last two weeks every autumn and is well supported.

-There are four primary schools in the town – St Thomas’s, St Oswalds’, R. L. Hughes and Nicol Mere.
+There are five primary schools in the town – St Thomas’s, St Oswalds’, R. L. Hughes, Nicol Mere and St Wilfrids’.

 The three high schools serving the district are Bychall, St Edmund Arrowsmith and Cansfield.